Wadie1/MCSimulator/README.md

 - First, enter the number of risks/events you want to the model to simulate.
 - Then, for each event:
   - Enter its Likelihood:  it's the estimatinon of the probability of the event occurring in a year (it has to be beteween 0 and 1).
-  - Estimating a 90% confidence interval for a monetized loss.
+  - Estimating a 90% confidence interval for a monetized loss, i.e. we are 90% confident that the loss would fall in that range.
 Example: “If event X occurs, there is a 90% chance the loss will be between $1 million and $8 million.”
 For that :
     - Enter its Lower Bound.
     - Then its Upper Bound.
   - *(Optional)* Estimating the mitigation control effectiveness.
 For that :